Upper Darby Township, Pennsylvania: Climate

 Upper Darby has a humid subtropical climate (Cfa) and the hardiness zone is 7a bordering 7b.
 Average monthly temperatures in the vicinity of Garrett Road and Lansdowne Avenue range from 32.9 °F in January to 77.7 °F in July.

 Demographics

 Upper Darby is one of Pennsylvania's most diverse communities.

-As of the 2020 U.S. Census, the racial makeup of the township was 46.8% White, 34.5% African American, 0.2% Native American, 13.2% Asian, 1.9% from other races, and 3.4% from two or more races.
-Hispanic or Latino of any race were 5.5% of the population.
+2020 census

 In 2019, three out members of the LGBTQ community were elected to the Upper Darby School Board.